-A student choir, directed by our Music teacher, is organized every year.
-The choir performs before Mass every Wednesday, at special school Masses, at the Christmas show, and at the end-of-year ceremony.
+A student choir, directed by our Music teacher, is organized every year for students in grades 3-5.
+The choir typically performs before school Masses on Wednesdays, at the Catholic Schools Week Sunday Mass, at the Christmas show, and at the end-of-year ceremony.
 Being in the choir is an honor and a responsibility.
-Students are invited to audition to participate in the choir which rehearses after school every week.
+Students are invited to audition to participate in the choir which rehearses after school.
 If a student auditions and is accepted into the choir, he/she may not leave choir to attend other clubs that may take place on the same day as choir.
 Various clubs and sports are offered throughout the school year.
 Information is sent home in advance so students can decide which clubs they would like to attend.
-Only students in good academic standing and who are current with all financial accounts are allowed to participate in clubs and/or sports.
+Only students in good academic standing and who are current with all financial accounts are allowed to participate in clubs, choir, and/or sports.
 Applicable fees will be associated with all clubs and sports.